kmahyyg/wlan-phishing/DEPLOY_GUIDE.md

 ## Hardware

-- Raspberry Pi 4B Rev 1.1 with Raspbian correctly installed before
+- Raspberry Pi 4B Rev 1.1 with Arch Linux ARM correctly installed before you start
 - Extra WiFi Adapter
 - Wired Connection for initial configuration and monitoring

 ## Software

-- Latest Raspbian
+- Latest Arch Linux
 - Python3, Flask, SQLite3, SQLAlchemy
-- Nginx WebServer
+- Caddy WebServer, Gunicorn
 - Knockd
 - NoDogSplash
+- Hostapd
+- DNSmasq
+- Resolv.conf
 - Make sure your raspberry pi is in a security-hardened status to prevent from being hacked by others
 - Daemonized by systemd service and tmux

 ## Configuration File

+- Caddy

+`chmod +x` and then `setcap 'cap_net_bind_service=+ep' /usr/local/bin/caddy`, Config File: `/etc/Caddyfile`.

+- iptables

+Arch Linux doesn't help you enable you by default: `systemctl enable iptables` and reboot your device then.

 - Hostapd